 Embedding Tableau developers within the business is optimal.
 Sitting within the business, close to the users, opens up the communication channels.

 On one project I was sitting very close to a sales team.
 During early discussions about data and what business information would be useful they were quite apathetic and disengaged.
 This made it difficult to get an idea about what we could provide that would be useful for them.
-However being physically sat alongside the business users meant I sometimes overheard them complaining about processes and information sourcing.
-Once their pain points were clear, steps could be made to rectify this.
-After a few months we were able to ease some of their pain points and that sales team converted to become some of our biggest evangelists.
+However being physically sat alongside the business users did mean I sometimes heard them complaining about things.
+This helped me understand their issues.
+Once we understood their pain points after a while we were able to ease some of them.
+In the end that sales team converted to become some of our biggest evangelists.

 Is Tableau similar to a paintbrush?